downingtim/Competencies/README.md

 Heatmaps.
 The mode or median for each competency score across the career levels.

-Figure 1.
-The correlation of career stage (x-axes) with mean competency score.
+Figure 2A.
+The competencies' mean survey scores: the correlation of career stage (x-axes) with mean competency score.
 The r values denote Spearman's rank correlation coefficient for each competency.
 The thin coloured lines per plot show the 95% confidence intervals.
-The black dashed lined is the average correlation pattern across competencies.
+The black dashed line is the average correlation pattern across competencies.

-Figure 2.
-The competencies ranked importance at each career stage with lines representing the change in stages.
+Figure 2C.
+The competencies' mean survey scores: competencies’ mean scores for each career stage where scientist I is shown by grey circles, scientist II by blue triangles, scientist III by navy squares, and the (M) managerial stage by filled orange circles.
+The competencies are grouped into those related to: bioscience (A3-C3), data science (D3-F3), computer science (G3-I3), professional conduct (J3-M3) and the core-facility-focused competencies proposed by this study (N1-S1).

 Figure 3.
-A heatmap of the pairwise correlation of the competencies based on Spearman's rank correlation coefficient.
+The pairwise correlations between competencies based on Spearman's rank correlation coefficient.
 The range is from 0 (blue) to 0.5 (white) to 1.0 (red).
-The correlation values are shown.
+The correlation values are shown for each pair.

 Figure 4.
-Principal components (PC) analysis of the correlations across the competency data shown across PC1 (accounting for 32% of all variation) and PC (10%).
+Principal component (PC) analysis of the correlations across the competency data shown across PC1 (accounting for 32% of all variation) and PC (accounting for 10% of all variation).

-Figure 5.
-The competencies' mean survey score for each career stage where I is shown by grey circles, II by inverted blue triangles, stage III by navy squares, and the (M) managerial stage by filled orange circles.
-The competencies are grouped into the existing basic ones (A3-C3), existing transversal set (D3-M3) and new aspects added by this study (N1-S1).

 References: